Unites States Senate Youth Brochure

 3. DOE will select two delegates to represent South Dakota in the Program.
 Selections will be based on the results of a Qualifying Examination and on demonstrated qualities of leadership.
 Each state agency must submit the names of their two delegates to the foundation on or before December 1, 2016.
 A representative of the William Randolph Hearst Foundation will confirm each student's appointment as a delegate with the respective high school principal.
 The William Randolph Hearst Foundation will notify delegates by sending a letter to their home address.

 4. The program is funded by the William Randolph Hearst Foundation.
 The foundation will pay all expenses for the Washington week including transportation, hotel, and meals.
 The foundation will arrange transportation to and from Washington, D.C.
 It will be a local responsibility to transport each delegate to and from the nearest commercial airport, bus terminal, or railroad station.
 No tours or side trips will be permitted by individual delegate’s enroute to or from Washington, D.C.

-5. Each delegate shall currently be serving in an elected capacity in any one of the following student government offices, civic or educational organizations during the 2016-17 school year:
+5. The student is required to be actively serving in an elected or appointed capacity in any one of the following student government offices, civic or educational organizations during the 2016-17 school year:

 |Patrick Binder, Yankton High School, Delegate||Gerald Fraas, West Central High School, Delegate||Ryan O’Connell, O’Gorman High School, Alternate 1||Joshua Thurow, Oldham-Ramona High School, Alternate 2|